 While challenging, it is not impossible for job candidates to assess the viability of a long term working relationship before accepting an employment offer.
 By conducting some research and probing further by asking questions during the interview process, you’ll be able to gain valuable insights.
 This will aid in your decision of pursuing the opportunity further–before an offer is presented.

-3 Things Job Candidates Shouldn’t Ignore When Interviewing
+Never Ignore These 3 Things When Interviewing

 Signs of High Turnover